 One in three people in the United States has a criminal record, which can interfere with a person's ability to find a job, rent or buy a home, enroll in higher education, access government benefits and more.
 Some criminal records can be sealed from public view or removed through expungement, making it easier for people to get back on their feet after satisfying a criminal sentence.
 One in four states allows people to expunge or seal their records notwithstanding that they have unpaid fines and fees.
-Arkansas, however, does not allow people to expunge or seal their records unless and until they have paid all fines and fees. $^{\rm xvi}$
+Massachusetts, however, allows for expungment in only limited circumstances and then only if the person has completed probation.
+Completion of probation may, in turn, be conditioned on the person paying all fines and fees. xvi

-Recommendation: Arkansas should expand access to expungements and record sealing, including by allowing people to expunge or seal their records if they have outstanding fines and fees.
+Recommendation: Massachusetts should expand access to expungements and record sealing, including by allowing people to expunge or seal their records if they have outstanding fines and fees.